 Identifying and Avoiding Check-Cashing Scams

-Over the last year, we have had dozens of reports from the Kansas City crew base that they are dealing with scammers.
+Over the last year, we have had dozens and dozens of reports from the Kansas City crew base that they are dealing with scammers.
 There is a wide-spread check-cashing scam targeting people all over the country and now our crews.

 According to information we have harvested from Kansas City crew members, scammers will send a text like this: